U.S. CFTC orders BNP Paribas to pay $90 million penalty for rate-rigging

 From 2007 to 2012, the CFTC said the bank attempted to manipulate the benchmark rate by deliberately trading to move it in a direction at the precise time it was being set.
 The CFTC also said the bank submitted false pricing reports to further sway the benchmark in a profitable direction.

-A BNP spokesperson did not immediately respond to a request for comment.
+“We accept the fine of $90m imposed by the CFTC and are pleased to have resolved this investigation regarding past conduct,” the bank said in a statement.

 The CFTC said in its statement the bank cooperated with its investigation and pursued “significant remedial action” to address issues with its internal controls.

 The BNP settlement is the latest in a series of settlements large banks have struck with regulators over the rigging of market benchmarks.
 The CFTC said Wednesday’s settlement with BNP was its seventh enforcement action relating to the U.S. dollar ISDAfix alone.